Flexberry/flexberry.github.io/pages/products/flexberry-ember/ember-flexberry/controls/objectlistview/ef_object-list-view.en.md

 ---
 title: Flexberry Objectlistview
-sidebar: ember-flexberry_sidebar
+sidebar: flexberry-ember_sidebar
-keywords: Flexberry Ember
+keywords: Flexberry Ember, OLV, lists
 toc: true
-permalink: en/ef_object-list-view.html
+permalink: en/fe_object-list-view.html
 lang: en
 autotranslated: true
-hash: 0576d2017662ae066b1db1e7e70e352f0a1b99f66f1fbbb2fb961b7feb2ecdca
+hash: cfd8388668f326b8f6cd31d5b5e51903795f292018b79d2d37e62b0b51fe97a5
-summary: description of the used components and configuration lists in applications ispoljavanje technology Flexberry Ember
+summary: Used components and configuration lists in applications using the technology Flexberry Ember, export, delete items
 ---

-## Description

-The main purpose of __flexberry-objectlistview__ - view the list of available objects with the possibility of subsequent open and edit (in the built-paging control that allows you to view the data portion).
+The main purpose of __flexberry-ojectlistview__ - view the list of available objects with the possibility of subsequent open and edit (in the built-paging control that allows you to view the data portion).

 To add a control to the page, you can use the [template](ef_template.html) (this is a template to add a [list form](ef_forms.html)):